 Conflict happens.
-When it comes to a final project, report, or grade in class, disagreements between your group members can be a hindrance to your work.
+Whether it is a final project, report, or grade in class, disagreements between your group members can be a hindrance to your work.
 But conflict is normal, and it can even be beneficial.

 Conflict can be uncomfortable and challenging for many of us, but there are effective ways to have difficult conversations and navigate disagreements with classmates.
 Here are some tips for using conflict to have healthy discussions and stop disagreements before they become unmanageable.

 When you have a disagreement with someone, how do you tend to react?
 Do you ignore the problem, confront the person, or look for a compromise?
 Everyone has a different way of approaching conflict, and there is no correct approach—each has its own benefits and drawbacks.
 It is important to know how you personally deal with conflict and how your style could clash with someone else’s.